Packed everything? Then send the backpack to yourself or your companion and set off.

 The petting zoo area enables the pupils to interact directly with animals such as goats and donkeys.
 The direct contact with animals promotes the reduction of fears, increases the understanding for the needs of living beings and promotes the respect for nature as well as a careful handling of it.

 Forest & soil animals

-The Anholter Switzerland Biotope Game Park has many forest areas in which there is a lot to discover outside the animal enclosures.
-The pupils get to know the different characteristics of conifers and deciduous trees, learn why most conifers do not shed their leaves in autumn and what actually happens to the shed leaves of the deciduous trees.
-They record the importance of soil organisms for the forest ecosystem, create a series of decomposition and finally go in search of soil animals, which they examine with a magnifying glass and determine with the help of card files.
-In forest adventure games, the pupils experience nature with all their senses
+The Biotopwildpark Anholter Schweiz has many forest areas in which there is a lot to discover away from the animal enclosures.
+The pupils get to know the different characteristics of conifers and deciduous trees, learn why most conifers do not shed their leaves in autumn and what actually happens to the shed leaves of deciduous trees.
+They record the importance of soil organisms for the forest ecosystem, create a decomposition series and finally go in search of soil animals themselves, which they examine with a magnifying glass and identify with the help of index cards.
+In forest adventure games, the students experience nature with all their senses